Download our Twinview Overview Brochure

 A New Era for Historic Buildings

-Historic buildings and cultural heritage sites are under increasing threat from environmental change, material decay and growing visitor pressure.
-In response, conservation teams across the world are searching for new ways to protect their physical and cultural integrity.
-Digital twins are beginning to offer that path, not just for modern smart buildings but for heritage sites of any age or complexity.
+Historic buildings and cultural heritage sites are under increasing pressure from environmental change, material ageing and growing visitor numbers.
+Conservation teams across the world are searching for better ways to protect not only physical structures, but also the cultural meaning embedded within them.

 The Challenge of Protecting History

 Heritage buildings are complex, fragile and deeply meaningful.
 Unlike modern structures, they carry stories of craftsmanship, identity and place.
-Yet they were never designed to withstand today’s realities, including intense urbanisation, fluctuating climates, vibration from traffic or millions of annual visitors.
-Traditional conservation techniques rely on inspections, surveys and expert intuition.
-While essential, these methods are reactive by nature.
-Structural damage is often only detected once it is well advanced, and environmental threats such as humidity or thermal stress can go unnoticed until artefacts and interiors have already deteriorated.
-This leaves conservation teams constantly fighting against time.
+Yet they were never designed to withstand today’s realities, including urbanisation, fluctuating climates, traffic or sustained visitor pressure.

 What Makes Digital Twins Different?